Yoga for high blood pressure (hypertension)

 Many of the body’s electrolytes such as calcium, sodium, potassium are consumed for normal muscle functioning.
 So when balance between these electrolytes gets upset, muscles have to work harder to compensate for the loss.
 This in turn makes the heart work harder and subsequently increases blood pressure.

-Hot yoga is not advisable for persons with uncontrolled hypertension, and if your blood pressure is controlled with medications you can join hot yoga after taking doctors consent, while practicing drink plenty of water to compensate for water loss.
+Hot yoga is not advisable for persons with uncontrolled blood pressure, and if your blood pressure is controlled with medications you can join hot yoga after taking doctors consent, while practicing drink plenty of water to compensate for water loss.

 It is wise that beginners should always start with a generic sequence consisting of simple yoga postures followed by pranayama and meditation till the time their body gets habituated with the same.
 Never overexert yourself; you should gradually increase number of repetitions and duration of holding of asanas.
 All asanas should be practiced with ease.

 Finally, bear in mind that yoga is not only about asana, pranayama and mindfulness; it is a way of life.

 Yoga is more of self awareness, self acceptance and a way to more spiritual approach to life.
 High BP (Blood Pressure) is turning out to be a LIFESTYLE Health issues.
 Yoga asana, Pranayama, Mindfulness, Meditation and Correct Diet can help control and eliminate this dreaded life threatening ailment.